andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ```

 ### 6.3 Phase 3: Distributed Microservices

 Microservices are NOT an automatic next step, they introduce extensive operational overhead (distributed transactions, partial network failures, deployment orchestration).
 This shift must be driven by strict technical necessity, never by design trends.

-**Organizational triggers:**
-* Multiple autonomous teams
-* Teams require independent deployment cycles
-* Different technology stacks are needed
-* Clear ownership boundaries are established

-**Technical triggers:**
-* Different scaling requirements (Payment needs 5 times more instances than Customer)
-* Individual contexts cause system-wide outages
-* Deployment process takes > minutes
-* Modules are already cleanly separated and stable

-**Business triggers:**
-* Compliance requirements (e.g., isolating payment data)
-* Multi-tenancy with context-specific isolation
-* Different SLAs for different contexts

-**Warning:** If you have fewer than 15 developers or your modules are not yet stable, stick with the modular monolith!

 The following division is the logical consequence of Business Context-Driven structure.
 It separates  Bounded Contexts along with their technical infrastructure dependencies to individual microservices.
 Each service is structured like the **Mono or Modulith** artifact (in Phase 1 or 2).